 Contact the best motorcycle accident lawyer in the county of the occurrence and do so sooner rather than later.
 The general rule is that the more serious the injury, the more you need the best personal injury attorney.

-Personal injury from a motorcycle accident can take from six months to a few years, depending on how far the case gets and whether litigation is necessary to obtain a fair settlement.
+A motorcycle accident can lead to personal injury cases that last from six months to a few years.
+The time frame depends on how far the case progresses and whether a lawsuit is necessary for a fair settlement.

 The more serious the injury, the more time your claim will take if there is substantial insurance coverage by the at-fault driver or if you have uninsured and underinsured coverage on the motorcycle.